Why would you even want to use an acid on your skin? Isn’t it dangerous?

 I use Hyaluronic Acid which is a misnomer as it isn’t really an acid, it’s a neutral sodium salt.

 Alpha hydroxy acids include glycolic, lactic and malic acids.
 Lactic acid is often used in moisturisers to change the pH – it has a moisturising effect in low doses and is said to reduce wrinkles and tighten pores.
+If you ever wondered why Goats Milk Soap is so good on skin… it’s the lactic acid inside milk that has the skin loving effect!
+Lactic acid in high doses is often used in foot scrubs and peels.

 Retinoids are vitamin A derivatives that speed up cell renewal.
 They also slow down collagen breakdown and act as anti-oxidants to soak up free radical damage.